galcohavy10/uStock-Development-Android/taskTwo/givenFiles/authentication.md

+//This will allow the login button to actually login

 ## Use existing users only at this point.

 ```    func logInUser(username: String, password: String, completion: @escaping (Bool) -> Void) {